 Character/Text values -- Anything enclosed in single or double quotes is considered text.
 There is no difference between single-character text an text strings.
 Quotes of the same type cannot be nested, but mixed single/double can be nested -- e.g. "He said "Hi"!" is not correct, but 'He said "Hi"!" is correct.
 If you must use the same kind of quote in the text, it can be "escaped" with a backslash: "He said \"Hi\"!" will work.
 Also, text should not contain any control characters, like the return or linefeed characters.

-In some special places where long text is used such as in Forms definitions, the escape sequence "\r" can be used for return, and "\n" for line feed.
-Any other control characters can also be entered with hexadecimal escape sequences like "\x07", but again keep in mind that thee are only of use in certain places like Forms definitions.
-Text values can be "added" together (concatenated) using the plus (+) operator.
+In some special places where long text is used such as in Forms definitions or MessageBox() messages, the escape sequence "\r" can be used for return, as well as "\n" for line feed and "\t" for tab.
+Any other control characters can also be entered with hexadecimal escape sequences like "\x07", but again keep in mind that these are only of use in certain places like Forms definitions.
+If you need to have a backslash character in the text and it happens to precede a letter that would normally make it an escape sequence (like "\r"), then you can force the backslash by using a double-backslash, e.g. "\\".
+Thus to enter the text "set\reset", the expression "set\\reset" would be used.